 Using regional climate modeling results from the Water for the Seasons project, TMWA partnered with Precision Water Resources Engineering (PWRE) to complete an analysis of future hydrologic conditions on the Truckee River system.
 One outcome of the project was the simulation of regional hydrology within the Truckee and Carson watersheds for a range of future climate scenarios through the end of the century (2098).
 The results of the hydrologic simulations were fed into the Truckee River planning model (RiverWare) to compare the performance and resiliency of TMWA's water supply under climate change to its performance under historical conditions.
+PWRE's report about the climate change modeling methodology and results can be found at tmwa.com/your-water/resources/.

 Current climate change research uses General Circulation Models (GCMs).
 For this purpose, GCMs are mathematical models that simulate the physics of the global climate system.
 The models are typically downscaled to a smaller area, such as the northern Sierra Nevada, to predict the impacts of climate change under a range of possible greenhouse gas emissions scenarios.
 Rather than relying on one model, an ensemble, or collection of models created by different climate scientists, is used to predict possible future states.
-Although there are many GCMs applied globally, the eight best GCMs for this region were selected based on existing climate change research completed for the northern Sierra Nevada.5

-An additional component of climate modeling consists of Representative Concentration Pathways (RCPs).
+Although there are many GCMs applied globally, the eight best GCMs for this region were selected based on existing climate change research completed for the northern Sierra Nevada.6 of Representative Concentration Pathways (RCPs).
 An RCP is a future scenario that represents a greenhouse gas concentration trajectory.
-Higher RCP scenarios result in higher temperatures and increased associated impacts (see
+Higher RCP scenarios result in higher temperatures and increased associated impacts (see Figure 3-4).
+TMWA used two RCP scenarios representing moderate (RCP 4.5) and very high (RCP 8.5) emissions to provide a range of possible future climatic conditions for the Truckee River Basin.
+The moderate emissions scenario (RCP 4.5) represents greenhouse gases stabilizing in the mid-21st century, whereas the very high emissions scenario (RCP 8.5) has emissions increasing to the end of the century.
+These scenarios were used in conjunction with future demand projections, described below.